 - Comply with the new immigration rules if you are recruiting from outside of the UK (including EU citizens) from January 1 2021

 - Demand to see proof of their application to the Settlement Scheme.
 There is no requirement for an employee to inform you as their employer that they have applied to the settlement scheme or the outcome of their application.
 Likewise, employers are not required to check that an employee has applied.
+(There is however nothing preventing employers from raising awareness of the settlement application process and encouraging them to apply.
+You cannot ask your workforce to prove they have applied).

 - Discriminate against EU citizens.
 This is mentioned above but in addition, the current Home Office guidance states: “You have a duty not to discriminate against EU, EEA or Swiss citizens.
 You cannot require them to show you their status under the EU Settlement Scheme until after June 30 2021.”